Dziameno/Cyberbullying-detection/README.md

    macro avg       0.68      0.82      0.70       942
 weighted avg       0.90      0.81      0.83       942
 ```
+##### Strengths:
+ - Improved accuracy with num_samples = 50
+ - Model maintains good precision for harmful class

+##### Challenges:
+ - Suitable for applications where balance between this two classes is important
 ### Results of SetFit with st-polish-paraphrase-from-mpnet:
 https://huggingface.co/sdadas/st-polish-paraphrase-from-mpnet